mikeferguson/ndt_2d/README.md

  * ``ndt_resolution``: Resolution used for the NDT grid.
 Every cell of this resolution will be represented by a single Gaussian function.
 Units: meters.

+ * ``laser_max_beams``: Maximum number of laser beams to use during scan matching.
+This mirrors the parameter of the same name in AMCL.

  * ``search_angular_resolution``: Angular resolution to use for the scan matching search.
 Units: radians.